Kok-Herng/Kok-Herng/README.md

 ## Hi there 👋 I’m Kok Herng

-🌱 Currently a final year student pursing Bachelor of Science in Bioinformatics at University of Malaya.
+🌱 Currently a final year student pursuing Bachelor of Science in Bioinformatics at University of Malaya.
 Throughout my studies, I have learnt to deal with biological data using software and codes.
 As an aspiring bioinformatician/data scientist/data analyst, I am currently looking for internships opportunities to improve myself and gain more experience.

 💻Programing languages:
 <p align="center">